espottesmith/espottesmith.github.io/_pages/about.md

 I am a PhD candidate in Materials Science and Engineering at the University of California, Berkeley (UC Berkeley) and Lawrence Berkeley National Laboratory (LBNL).
 I am advised by Professor [Kristin Aslaug Persson](https://perssongroup.lbl.gov), and I am a Kavli Energy Nanoscience Institute [Philomathia Graduate Student Fellow](https://kavli.berkeley.edu/evan-walter-clark-spotte-smith).
-I collaborate closely with scholars within the Joint Center for Energy Storage Research ([JCESR](https://www.jcesr.org/)) and the Silicon Consortium Project.
+I collaborate closely with scholars within the Joint Center for Energy Storage Research ([JCESR](https://www.jcesr.org/)), the Silicon Consortium Project, and the Disordered Rock Salt Consortium.

 My current research focuses on understanding the (electro)chemical reaction mechanisms that control electrolyte decomposition and solid-electrolyte interphase formation in metal-ion (especially Li-ion and Mg-ion) batteries.